acerock/CppToCSharpTools/readme.md

 ```

 ## Struct type
-For structs the goal is to copy them as is with no changes to structure or type to the correct C# source file.
-This app should not transform structs into C# structs, change access modifiers or comments as this will be handled later downstream by another tool.
+For structs the goal is to change them into valid C# classes.

 ### Identifying structs
 There are three differnt ways to define a struct in C++ and we need to identity all.